 A well-functioning ecosystem is crucial for the growth of scaleups, but what are the building blocks of scaleup ecosystems and how can we ensure that it fosters the growth and prosperity of scaleups?
 At Erasmus Centre for Entrepreneurship, we conducted research initiated by Deloitte on scaleup ecosystems.
 This study aims to provide a framework to understand how an ecosystem contributes to the growth and prosperity of scaleups.
 It zooms in on parts of the Future of Mobility ecosystem (i.e. innovative passenger mobility solutions in the fields Green Mobility and Mobility as a Service) to clarify the importance and functioning of the ecosystem for its scaleup companies.
-The full report can be accessed hereand is summarised below.
+The full report (in PDF) can be accessed hereand is summarised below.

 Scaleups and their importance

 A scaleup (also known as a high-growth firm or gazelle), is a company that has passed the stage of a startup and is growing at high rates.
 Scaleups are important for socio-economic progress.
 They are key drivers of job creation and industry productivity growth.
 Moreover, scaleups play a crucial role in the innovative transformation of industries and sectors.
 Due to their fast-growth, they can make a large and increasing impact on the development, application and diffusion of innovations, new business models, and new concepts and practices within and across industries and markets.